SpaceCell-AI/minarrow/README.md

 **A fast, minimal columnar data library for Rust with Arrow compatibility.**

-Minarrow gives you typed columnar arrays that compile in 1.5 seconds, run with SIMD alignment, and convert to Arrow when you need interop.
-No trait object downcasting, no 200+ transitive dependencies, no waiting for builds.
+Minarrow gives you typed columnar arrays that compile in ~1.5 seconds, run with SIMD alignment, and convert to Arrow when you need interop.
+It keeps the common path concrete and lightweight, so iteration stays fast.

 ## Why Minarrow?

-**The problem:** Arrow-rs is powerful but heavy.
-Build times stretch to minutes.
-Working with arrays means downcasting `dyn Array` and hoping you got the type right.
-For real-time systems, embedded devices, or rapid iteration, this friction adds up.
+**The gap:** Arrow-rs is powerful but heavy.
+Build times can stretch to minutes, which matters when it becomes a base dependency for other systems.
+Working with arrays often means handling them through `dyn Array`, where the concrete backing vector is hidden behind the trait object.
+You downcast to recover the type before the data becomes ergonomic again.
+For real-time systems, embedded devices, or rapid iteration, that friction adds up.

 **The solution:** Minarrow keeps concrete types throughout.
-An `IntegerArray<i64>` stays an `IntegerArray<i64>`.
-You get direct access, IDE autocomplete, and fast compilation.
+An `IntegerArray<i64>` stays fully typed through composable abstractions.
+You get direct access, ergonomics, IDE autocomplete, and fast compilation.
 When you need to talk to Arrow, Polars, or PyArrow, zero-copy conversion is one method call away.

 ## Quick Start